-Campus-based cybersecurity associate’s degrees in Maine
+Campus-based Cybersecurity Associate’s Degrees in Maine

 Associate-level degrees in cybersecurity are excellent entry points for those wishing to study the field.
-They often incorporate a high proportion of general education classes but usually cover the fundamentals or foundational knowledge necessary to succeed in cybersecurity.
+These often incorporate a high proportion of general education classes but usually cover the fundamentals or foundational knowledge necessary to succeed in cybersecurity.

-Campus cybersecurity bachelor’s degrees in Maine
+Campus-based cybersecurity bachelor’s and master’s degrees in Maine

 Bachelor’s degrees are typically the first degree type needed to secure a job in the cybersecurity field.